Dev-Craig44/jsUnitTesting/README.md

 ### Exercise: Testing submitOrder()

-- When you're looking at the submitorder function, we can't tell what properties are in the first class.
-This is why we use TypeScript, we can quickly tell what props are included in that object.
+- When reviewing the `submitOrder()` function, we can’t immediately tell what properties exist on the `order` object.
+This is where TypeScript helps — it makes the available properties explicit.

-Test Cases:
-1.)
-Make sure submitOrder() calls charge() with correct parameters 2.)
-Failed Payment
-3.)
-Sucessful Payment
+**Test Cases:**

+1. Verify that `submitOrder()` calls `charge()` with the correct parameters.
+2. Handle a failed payment scenario.
+3. Handle a successful payment scenario.

 ## Partial Mocking

-- When calling vi.mock you are replacing all of the functions in the module.
-Some times you don't want to replace all of them, you want to replace just some of them
+- By default, calling `vi.mock()` replaces **all** functions in a module.
+Sometimes you only want to replace specific functions while keeping the rest intact.

-- In the vi.mock method there's a second argument where you provide a factory function for for creating a module
+- You can achieve this by passing a second argument to `vi.mock()`: a factory function that returns a custom version of the module.

+## Spying on Functions

+- Spying lets us observe how a function behaves during test execution.
+- A spy records details such as how many times the function was called, the arguments it received, and the values it returned.